 “When we reflect how much knowledge possessed by other people is an essential condition for the successful pursuit of our individual aims, the magnitude of our ignorance of the circumstances on which the results of our action depend appears simply staggering.”

-Without a high degree of independence for the individual, there cannot exist an interdependence between individuals.
-One can think of society as a massive t-test, a statistical methodology wherein within-individual and between-individual data can be culled from the same test, yet the independence of the former is crucial in ascertaining the validity of the latter.
+A high degree of independence for the individual can only exist, almost paradoxically, with a high degree of interdependence between individuals.
+One can think of society as a massive t-test, a statistical methodology wherein within-individual and between-individual data can be culled from the same test, yet the independence of one is crucial in ascertaining the validity of the other.

 This interdependence is not the same as dependence.
 The atmosphere of dependence emanates from an condescending elitist attitude towards the citizen, reducing him or her to an individual incapable of making decisions from himself or herself, that others are better educated in taking care of the bigger issues.
 The individual does not need to be – nor can be – involved, and thus develops a dependency.